shumbaashley/Restaurant-System/README.txt

 python3 manage.py runserver

-4. Open browser and go to localhost:8000 to sign in
+4. Open browser and go to localhost:8000

+OPTIONS

+A. Sign In

-5. Use the username "guest"  and the password "guestuser" to login
+Use the username "guest"  and the password "guestuser" to login

-The same username and password can be used to login at localhost:8000/admin
+This same username and password can be used to login at localhost:8000/admin

+OR

+B. Sign Up

+Create your own user account and register a restaurant